sarahdelight2017/Mysellar-Global-Store/README.md

-## Analysis and Visualization of Mysellar Global Stores On All Continent (2019 to 2021)
+## Analysis and Visualization of Mysellar Global Stores On All Continents (2019 to 2021)

 ## Introduction
 Mysellar Global Store is an e-commerce platform offering diverse products worldwide.
 Delivering exceptional shopping experience.
 Mysellar is a multinational retail corporation that operates a chain of stores - online and offline - on all continents.
 The items sold cut across a range of categories including cosmetics, baby food, household, office supplies, and clothes.
 This analysis focus on mysellar sales database on all continents from 2019 to 2021, and GDP of Sub-Saharan region to determine the relationship between sales in that region and the gdp  , it also focus on providing sales data to inform decision-making on the profitable products to focus on and which markets to concentrate sales efforts on.